baboment/Spectre_plot_Chr/README.md

 calculation.
 Each 1 kb window is normalised by the genome wide median coverage to yield an estimated ploidy value.
 When creating the genome wide plot these 1 kb ploidy scores are not displayed directly.
-Instead they are smoothed across roughly one megabase to highlight broader trends.
+Instead they are averaged across roughly one megabase to highlight broader trends.
 The smoothing window is derived from the median distance between consecutive coverage entries and corresponds to around one million bases.
-A Gaussian kernel with ``sigma`` set to one sixth of this window width is applied to the ploidy values before plotting.
+The resulting averaged ploidy is coloured by value when plotting, using a nine colour palette ranging from ``#d73027`` at zero to ``#4575b4`` at four with ``#ffffbf`` representing copy number two.

 - The region coverage file (mosdepth)
 - SampleID e.g.